 For goals or opportunities:

-Don’t rush to build an RFP (Request for Proposal)
+Avoid Rushing to Build an RFP (Request for Proposal)

 With the understanding that an RFP process may be required by your procurement policies, many companies use this process to define and design a solution too early, often missing critical steps needed to validate a problem/solution fit.